 The following is a summary of the rights of our common and preferred stock and some of the provisions of our amended and restated certificate of incorporation and amended and restated bylaws, which will become effective upon completion of this offering, and of the DGCL.
 This summary is not complete.
-For more detailed information, please see our amended and restated certificate of incorporation and amended and restated bylaws, which are filed as exhibits to the registration statement of which this prospectus forms a part, as well as the relevant provisions of the DGCL.
+For more detailed information, please see our amended and restated certificate of incorporation and amended and restated bylaws, which this prospectus forms a part, as well as the relevant provisions of the DGCL.